5.9 loop climbs through oaks and grassland to a series of bare rolling hills,

 Gas, food, and lodging:

 None in the immediate area.
-Services off Highway 680 near Danville.
+Services off Interstate 680 near Danville.
 No camping.

 Large parking lots, with a few additional spaces before the gate.
 No entrance